Ivo-Balbaert/Vale_Examples/miscellaneous/miscellaneous.md

 **main_ret.vale**: shows that main() can also return a value to the calling script

+**cmd_args.vale**: shows how to get the command-line arguments to the program and their number

 **vassert.vale**: shows the vassert function, which is the assert functionality in Vale

 **panic.vale**: shows the use of the __panic() and panic(message) functions, which stop a program, and in the case of panic(message), first displays a message to standard output